Robert Moses: Post-war influence of urban development and projects

 The headquarters of the United Nations in New York City, viewed from the East River.
 The Secretariat Building is on the left and the General Assembly Building is the low structure to the right of the tower.
 This set of buildings straddles the FDR Drive, another of Moses's creations.

-Moses's power increased after World War II after Mayor LaGuardia retired and a series of successors consented to almost all of his proposals.
-Named city "construction coordinator" in 1946 by Mayor William O'Dwyer, Moses became New York City's de facto representative in Washington.
-Moses was also given powers over public housing that had eluded him under LaGuardia.
+Moses's power increased after Mayor LaGuardia retired in 1946 and a series of successors consented to almost all of his proposals.
+Named city "construction coordinator" that year by Mayor William O'Dwyer, Moses became New York City's de facto representative in Washington.
+He was also given powers over public housing that had eluded him under LaGuardia.
 When O'Dwyer was forced to resign in disgrace and was succeeded by Vincent R. Impellitteri, Moses was able to assume even greater behind-the-scenes control over infrastructure projects.
 One of Moses's first steps after Impellitteri took office was halting the creation of a citywide Comprehensive Zoning Plan underway since 1938 that would have curtailed his nearly unlimited power to build within the city and removed the Zoning Commissioner from power in the process.
 Moses was also empowered as the sole authority to negotiate in Washington for New York City projects.
 By 1959, he had overseen construction of 28,000 apartment units on hundreds of acres of land.
 In clearing the land for high-rises in accordance with the towers in the park concept, which at that time was seen as innovative and beneficial by leaving more grassy areas between high-rises, Moses sometimes destroyed almost as many housing units as he built.